bbbales2/regressions/README.md

 This is an experimental regression package, rat.
+Modeule documentation is [here](https://bbbales2.github.io/regressions/)

 # Developing